-Special Use Permits. - The regulations may provide that the board of adjustment, planning board, or governing board hear and decide special use permits in accordance with principles, conditions, safeguards, and procedures specified in the regulations.
+"(c) Special Use Permits. - The regulations may provide that the board of adjustment, planning board, or governing board hear and decide special use permits in accordance with principles, conditions, safeguards, and procedures specified in the regulations.
 Reasonable and appropriate conditions and safeguards may be imposed upon these permits.
 Where appropriate, such conditions may include requirements that street and utility rights-of-way be dedicated to the public and that provision be made for recreational space and facilities.
-A board of adjustment, planning board, or governing board may deny a special use permit for a property that (i) is owned by a business entity and (ii) the business entity has owned the property for less than three years, on the basis that the proposed land use will have a negative impact on agricultural production within the local government's jurisdiction; provided, however, that such authority shall not apply where the primary purpose of the proposed land use is the construction of buildings or structures subject to the North Carolina Residential Code.
+A board of adjustment, planning board, or governing board may deny a special use permit for a property that (i) is owned by a business entity and (ii) the business entity has owned the property for less than three years, on the basis that the proposed land use will have a negative impact on agricultural production within the local government's jurisdiction; provided, however, that such authority shall not apply where the primary purpose of the proposed land use is (i) the construction of buildings or structures subject to the North Carolina Residential Code, (ii) use by an electric supplier, as defined in G.S.
+62-110.2(a)(3), or (iii) use by a natural gas local distribution company.
 Conditions and safeguards imposed under this subsection shall not include requirements for which the local government does not have authority under statute to regulate nor requirements for which the courts have held to be unenforceable if imposed directly by the local government, including, without limitation, taxes, impact fees, building design elements within the scope of G.S.
 160D-702(b), driveway-related improvements in excess of those allowed in G.S.
 136-18(29) and G.S.
 160A-307, or other unauthorized limitations on the development or use of land.